moabdali/MegaCheckers/README.txt

 A game where you take turns moving pieces to kill all of your enemy's pieces.
 To do this, your pieces jump onto the enemy piece to crush them.
 In order to aid you with this goal, every few turns a random number of mystery items will appear on empty spaces.
 You pick up an item and on any subsequent turn,  you can use the item (depending on what the item is) to destroy enemy pieces, to set up traps, to alter the playing field (raise/lower, destroy, magnetize, make one way, push pieces, etc), to power up your piece, and so on.
 Eventually networking will be enabled.

+v 0.5:
+	Major logic changes.
+No longer use a "player" class, as it seems pointless, at least at the moment.
+Instead, the gameBoard list now contains two elements per location - a tile object slot to keep track of the tile (its conditions), and a piece object to keep track of the pieces (their items, location, and ownership).
+This should result in easier coding going forward.
+Beginning work on tracking empty spaces for item orb spawns.

 v 0.4:
 	Put in even more information frames, including number of pieces left.
 Messages show up more neatly now.
 Considering a log output somewhere on the side or bottom.